Jes Staley: Career

 J.P.
-Morgan (1990-2013)
+Morgan (1990–2013)

 In the early 1990s, Staley became one of the founding members of J.P.
 Morgan's equities business and ran the Equity Capital Market and Syndicate groups.

-In 1999, he became head of the bank's Private Banking division which, under his leadership, improved profitability threefold during two years.

 In 2001, he was promoted to CEO of J.P.
 Morgan Asset Management and ran the division until 2009.
 During his tenure, J.P.
 Morgan Asset Management's client assets expanded from $605 billion to nearly $1.3 trillion.

 Staley also was noted for his work on J.P.
 Morgan's strategic investment in Highbridge Capital Management by being named as one of the twenty hedge fund superstars at J.P.
 Morgan.

 In 2009, Staley was promoted to chief executive of the Investment Bank.
 In this position, Staley was responsible for overseeing and coordinating the firm's international efforts across all lines of business.

-In a 2010 churn piece promoting Staley as "next CEO of JPMorgan", he was noted as a former trustee of Bowdoin College, a member of the board of the United States-China Business Council, and a member of the advisory board of the American Museum of Natural History.
+A 2015 article in The Guardian noted Staley's contribution to JP Morgan becoming an LGBT friendly company.

-Although it took 12 years to deliver the story, as Matthew Goldstein of the New York Times tells it Staley and CEO Jamie Dimon had a falling out over Staley's client Jeffrey Epstein sometime around 2012, after in October 2011 the General Counsel of the bank, Stephen Cutler, complained to Staley and others that Epstein was "not an honorable person in any way.
+According to a 2025 article by Matthew Goldstein of The New York Times, Staley and CEO Jamie Dimon had a falling out over Staley's client Jeffrey Epstein sometime around 2012, after in October 2011 the General Counsel of the bank, Stephen Cutler, complained to Staley and others that Epstein was "not an honorable person in any way.
 He should not be a client."
 At the meeting between Staley, Epstein and Cutler, the last was assuaged when Epstein lied to his face and trotted out for character reference Bill Gates.
 The bank would not discard Epstein until, facing increased pressure from federal regulators, it did in 2013 coincidentally the year of Staley's departure.

+He is a former trustee of Bowdoin College, boardmember of the United States-China Business Council, and advisory boardmember of the American Museum of Natural History.

-BlueMountain Capital (2013-2015)
+BlueMountain Capital (2013–2015)

 In 2013, Staley left J.P.
 Morgan after more than 30 years to join BlueMountain Capital as a managing partner.

 In May 2015, he was elected to the board of directors of the Swiss global financial services company UBS as a new member of the Human Resources and Compensation Committee and of the Risk Committee.
 However, on October 28, 2015, it was announced that Staley would become group chief executive of Barclays, effective December 1, 2015.
 To avoid any conflicts of interest, UBS accepted his resignation from all of his functions at UBS with immediate effect.